 The Shell Module of SensoMAP software is a powerful tool that enables users to extract dimensional and roughness information by navigating from mesh to topographical data and then profile data.
 This module provides an effective means of obtaining valuable insights from the acquired data.

-In our analysis, we performed several measurements using parametric profiles generated from shell data to comprehensively understand the endmill’s geometry.
+In our analysis, we performed several measurements using parametric profiles generated from shell data to understand the endmill’s geometry comprehensively.

 The first measurement involved extracting cross-section measurements perpendicular to the cutting axis of the endmill at multiple locations along the flute length (as shown in Figure 2).
 By doing so, we could determine whether the tool maintained a consistent external diameter across its entire length.
 Additionally, we calculated the concentricity between the inner and outer circles to check for any tool run-out.